sirech/talk-humane-on-call-alerting/presentation.md

 ???

 - What is actually on-call?
+Let's spend a bit of time to talk about it first

 ---

+## ✅ Being *available* to handle an incident

+---

 ## ❌ Constantly monitor production

---

-## ✅ Being available to handle an incident

 ???